crazysmc/thorough-keybindings/README.md

 For as many Minecraft versions as possible, this mod makes the keybindings of usually fixed mappings rebindable.
-TODO supported versions
+1.3-1.6

 For example, this lets you remap F3 or Esc in-game, without external software.
 Also adds rebinding options to earlier game versions, like rebinding F5 or hotbar slot keys.

-Adding keybindings to versions before TODO causes the configuration menu to overflow into the Done button.
+Adding keybindings to versions before 1.7 causes the configuration menu to overflow into the Done button.
 Thus, separate submenus for categories of related options are introduced.